wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/Datastores.md

 7. This is where backups of the db of the application is stored for a specific period (hourly, daily and so on)
 8. This is where snapshot metadata is stored.
 9. This will store the admin username and password for a dbaas database.
 This means that if you take your servers offline but not your dbaas then you can still connect to the same database on the next deployment iteration because the credentials are persisted across deployments in this bucket
+10. This bucket stores authorised laptop ip addresses when the firewall authentication method is being used
+11. This bucket stores basic auth credentials when the basic-auth authentication methos is being used

 ##### Buckets that are unique to each deployment